TezBaydu/Milestone-Project-3-Cooking/README.md

 - Recipe: on delete a warning to open to confirm - Done
 - Profile: on delete a warning to open to confirm - Done _id call updated
 - Ready In Time: issue with calc when adding more than 30 mins - asked in Slack - Done
+- Profile: Text to add create in accordion but fails on both when 1 recipe is applied to one or the other - not necessary
+- Profile delete but doesn't delete public recipes from view - Done to ensure this data is stored if the user wants to come back at any stage
+- Search function on members page only resets to browse - needs to go to browse and also search - Done

 ### To Do
 - Add row recipes and methods JS: Update with inital html code pattern, etc
-- Profile: Text to add create in accordion but fails on both when 1 recipe is applied to one or the other
-- Search function on members page only resets to browse - needs to go to browse and also search
 - Search - limit amount of images to view
 - Create recipe in heroku app doesn't work on mobile...?!
-- Profile delete but doesn't delete public recipes from view...should it?
-- login forgotten password....necessary?

 ### Notes to consider
 - Message in GitPod stating Python extension loading and is constant.
 Info found in Slack and Gitpod community advising of installing an older version.
 Had changed from pymongo 3.12.0 to 3.5.1 but the Python extension loading message still appeared and I was unable to run app.py so have changed back to 3.12.0.